CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

    <output omitted for brevity>
    ```

 You now have a deployed and operational golden standard Cumulus Linux architecture.
-For more details about the specific network topology, IP addressing, and how to interact with the features in demonstration, visit the demo project page for the `README.md`.
+For more details about the specific network topology, IP addressing, and how to interact with the features in demonstration, refer to the `README.md` on the demo project page.

 ## Automatically Run Production Ready Automation in Cumulus in the Cloud